Powered by SchoolDash

 Destinations: About average.
 The proportion of students going on to education or training at 16 is quite high, while at 18 (allowing for attainment) it is quite low.
 Show details

 Disadvantaged pupils: About average.
-Progress up to age 16 is poor.
+Progress up to age 16 is below average.
 Destinations at 16 are above average.
-Progress at 16-18 is poor.
-Destinations at 18 (allowing for attainment) are above average.
+Progress at 16-18 is about average.
+Destinations at 18 (allowing for attainment) are below average.

 Attendance: Poor.
 Pupil absence rates and the incidence of persistent absence are both very high.